eguo1/yaap/README.md

 3. Click on any of the `Add to Cart` buttons on the landing page
 4. (Optional) Visual breakdown by browser available at: https://yet-another-analytics-platform.herokuapp.com/browser

-A click event handler on Pet Shop that sends a post request to an API endpoint of YAAP and the event is logged.
-Every second, the YAAP client requests an update from its db.
-The queried data is transformed using Sequelize class/instance methods into a format that the Victory component can interface with.
+A click event handler on Pet Shop sends a post request to an endpoint of YAAP.
+The event is logged.

+Every second, the YAAP React frontend requests an update from its db.
+The queried data is transformed using Sequelize class/instance methods into the specific format that the Victory component can use to visualize.

 Thanks for checking it out!